 It is also important to ensure the person has received adequate medical support.
 If you are concerned, please get in touch with Hireup, or with the person's consent (of their Account Manager), contact the Department of Health's Coronavirus Health Information Line 24hrs a day, 7 days a week on 1800 020 080.
 State based contact details Local state and territory health departments.

-As a Hireup employee providing direct support to someone who has contracted COVID-19 or is at risk of COVID-19 due to exposure to a confirmed case, it is important to ensure you are taking steps to reduce your risk of exposure.
+As a Hireup employee providing direct support to someone who has contracted COVID-19 or is at risk of COVID-19 due to exposure to a confirmed case or returning from overseas travel or travel to a hotspot, it is important to ensure you are taking steps to reduce your risk of exposure.

 - Complete infection control training - You are required to complete the Department of Health’s COVID-19 Infection Control online training prior to supporting the individual COVID-19 infection control training